THE SECOND UPRIGHTING ATTEMPT - SUMMER 1983

 Technical:

-- too small buoyancy tanks, causing lack of uprighting momentum in the critical part of the uprighting.
+- too small buoyancy tanks, causing lack of uprighting momentum in the

 - failure in anchoring system?